LidkeLab/matlab-instrument-control/src/+mic/+lightsource/@ThorlabsLED/Readme.md

-# MIC_ThorlabsLED Matlab Instrument Class for control of the Thorlabs LED
+# mic.lightsource.ThorlabsLED Matlab Instrument Class for control of the Thorlabs LED

 ## Description
 This class controls a LED lamp with different wavelength from Thorlabs.